List of Garfield characters: Doc Boy

 Doc "Doc Boy" Arbuckle is Jon's younger brother (and only known sibling).
 He is named after and based on Jim Davis' own younger brother Dave "Doc Boy" Davis.
 In his first appearance, his mother mentions that Doc Boy recently moved back in with his parents and works on the farm as a hired hand.
-In The Garfield Show Doc Boy is shown to have moved out and now has his own farm, with a comic appearance in 2022 implying that he still now lives alone (Doc Boy appears in a video call with Jon, Odie, Garfield, & Liz, Arlene, Nermal, Squeak & Guido, and his and Jon's parents on his own camera, implying he no longer lives with his parents as they appear on a separate webcam).
+In The Garfield Show Doc Boy is shown to have moved out and now has his own farm, with a comic appearance in 2022 implying that he still now lives alone (Doc Boy appears in a video call with Jon, Odie, Garfield, Liz, Arlene, & Nermal, and his and Jon's parents on his own camera, implying he no longer lives with his parents as they appear on a separate webcam).
 He also starts dating another woman named Gloria.

 In both A Garfield Christmas Special and The Garfield Show, he is voiced by David Lander.

 Minerva and Drusilla

-Jon's nieces Minerva and Drusilla only appear in the Garfield Show and some Garfield Books (e.g., Snack Packs).
+Jon's nieces Minerva and Drusilla only appear in The Garfield Show and some Garfield comic books (e.g., Snack Packs).
 Their only distinctive catch phrases are "We want to play with the kitty cat!" and "We want to play with the puppy dog!"
 They always want to dress Garfield and Odie up and frankly Garfield and Odie find them as an annoyance.